aivarsk/django-taskq/README.rst

 Django Task Queue
 =================

-A short, simple, boring and reliable Celery replacement for my Django projects.
+A short, simple, boring, and reliable Celery replacement for my Django projects.

 * ETA (estimated time of arrival) is a fundamental feature and does not require caching tasks in memory or moving to a different queue.
 * Database is the only backend.
 Successful tasks are removed from the database, the failed ones are kept for manual inspection.
 Tasks obey the same transaction rules as the rest of your models.
 No more ``transaction.on_commit``.